jina-ai/jina/README.md

 🚀 **High Performant & State-of-the-Art** - Jina aims at AI-in-production.
 You can easily scale out your VideoBERT, Xception, your word tokenizer, image segmenter and database to handle billion-level data.
 Features such as replicas and shards come off-the-shelf.

 🐣 **System Engineering Made Easy** - Jina offers a one-stop solution that frees you from handcrafting and gluing packages, libraries and databases.
-[With the most intuitive API and dashboard UI](https://github.com/jina-ai/dashboard), building a cloud-native search system is just a minute thing.
+With the most intuitive API and [dashboard](https://github.com/jina-ai/dashboard), building a cloud-native search system is just a minute thing.

 🧩 **Powerful Extensions, Simple Integration** - New AI model for Jina?
 Simply write a Python script or build a Docker image.
 Plugging in new algorithms has never been that easy, as it should be.
 [Check out Jina Hub (beta)](https://github.com/jina-ai/jina-hub) and find more extensions on different use-cases contributed by the community.